beeper/matrix-spec-proposals/proposals/4027-custom-images-in-reactions.md

    The `shortcode` must have a length of less than or equal to 100 bytes.
 This MSC does not specify any other requirements on this field.
-Future MSCs such as [MSC2545](https://github.com/matrix-org/matrix-spec-proposals/pull/2545) may provide conventions for the format of the field such as requiring/recommending that the shortcode start and end with a colon (`:`).
+Future MSCs such as [MSC2545](https://github.com/matrix-org/matrix-spec-proposals/pull/2545) may provide conventions for the format of the field.

-   The length restriction must be enforced by servers when sending reactions, but servers should not reject events coming across federation due to having too many bytes in the `shortcode` field.
+   The length restriction SHOULD be enforced by servers when sending reactions, but servers MUST NOT reject events coming across federation due to having too many bytes in the `shortcode` field.
 Servers may still opt to locally redact events having too many bytes in the `shortcode` field.